-It’s time to crack the whip and get your mantel into shape with a few little things that we Decorators call ‘guidelines’.
-These guidelines have been created to keep those of you in check who think that the mantel is a platform for everything small, shiny, glass, papery, with a wick, that holds flowers and that doubles as a photo frame, cheese grinder, as well as a keepsake from that trip to Mexico in 1974.
+It’s time to crack the whip and get your mantel into shape with a few little things that we decorators call steps or friendly guidelines.
+These guidelines have been created to keep those of you in check who think the mantel is a platform for everything small, shiny, glass, papery, with a wick, that holds flowers and that doubles as a photo frame, cheese grinder, as well as a keepsake from that trip to Mexico in 1974.

 TAKE IT ALL OFF, BABY!

 That’s right, I want you to take every single little thing off of your mantel, grab a glass of wine and start reading!

 Of course, a fireplace like this is always nekkid!